 High Packet Loss/High Latency

-Tap the Internet Quality panel or the test options button if you are using a multi-wan setup.
-Tap Test Settings -> Test Target, wait for a while until the latency tests are done, pick a test target with a lower latency, or enter an IP/domain manually based on your network environment.
+- Tap Test Settings > Test Target.
+Wait until the latency tests are done, pick a test target with a lower latency, or enter an IP/domain manually based on your network environment.

 Sometimes the upstream network would have filtering on specific destinations.
 Not all IPs are pingable from your network.
 Try to use more popular public servers as your test target.